Ontario Provincial Police: Detachments

 Previously, the OPP was divided into seventeen different regions.
-In 1995, OPP operations were amalgamated into six regions, with five providing general policing services, and one providing traffic policing services on provincial highways in the Greater Toronto Area (general police in the GTA are provided by regional/municipal police forces namely in Toronto, York, Durham, Peel, Halton, Waterloo, Barrie, Hamilton, South Simcoe) following recommendations by the Ipperwash Inquiry.
+In 1995, OPP operations were amalgamated into six regions, with five providing general policing services, and one providing traffic policing services on provincial highways in the Greater Toronto Area (local police services in the GTA are provided by municipal and regional police forces) following recommendations by the Ipperwash Inquiry.
 OPP police stations are known as "detachments".

 Rank structure

-The rank structure within the OPP is paramilitary or quasi-military in nature, like most North American law enforcement services, with several "non-commissioned" ranks leading to the "officer" ranks.
-Detective ranks fall laterally with the uniform ranks and is not a promotion above.
 Police constables in the OPP are uniquely known as "provincial constables".

+Detective ranks fall laterally with the uniform ranks and are not a promotion above.
+The rank of sergeant major is reserved for members of the Professional Standards Bureau, where the rank has a unique investigative function within the force's chain-of-command.